-- Upon acceptance to the HMI Gap, students are asked to pay a non-refundable deposit of 10% of tuition owed and return a signed Enrollment Agreement.
+- Upon acceptance to the HMI Gap, students are asked to pay a non-refundable deposit of $1,500 of tuition owed, unless otherwise noted in a financial aid award, and return a signed Enrollment Agreement.
 This deposit is applied to the cost of tuition.

 - Each program has designated start and end locations.
 Students are responsible for all costs associated with arriving at this location at the beginning of the program and departing from this location at the end of the program, including all international flights.